rfo909/CFT/doc/Doc.md

 ## String.esc() and .unEsc()

-As was mentioned initially, CFT has no escape character, so backslashes are just regular characters.
+As was mentioned initially, CFT doesn't use backslash as an escape character.
 However, we still require a way of converting "difficult" strings to code, via synthesis.
 For this purpose, the two functions String.esc() and String.unEsc() was created.